 If the diagnostic test is inaccurate, then the treatment decision based on that test may not be optimal.

-On July 31, 2014 the FDA issued "Guidance for Industry: In Vitro Companion Diagnostic Devices," to help companies identify the need for companion diagnostics at an earlier stage in the drug development process and to plan for co-development of the drug and companion diagnostic test.
+On August 6, 2014, the FDA issued the final guidance, In Vitro Companion Diagnostic Devices, to help companies identify the need for companion diagnostics at an earlier stage in the drug development process and to plan for co-development of the drug and companion diagnostic test.
 The ultimate goal of the guidance is to stimulate early collaborations that will result in faster access to promising new treatments for patients living with serious and life-threatening diseases.

 - Webinar Presentation - Draft Guidance on “Principles for Codevelopment of an In Vitro Companion Diagnostic Device with a Therapeutic Product"

 - Webinar Slides - Draft Guidance on “Principles for Codevelopment of an In Vitro Companion Diagnostic Device with a Therapeutic Product" (PDF - 252KB)

 - Webinar Transcript - Draft Guidance on “Principles for Codevelopment of an In Vitro Companion Diagnostic Device with a Therapeutic Product" (PDF - 269KB)